Rights Respecting School

 Our pupils are encouraged to reflect on how their behaviour and actions affect those around them, which allows us to build and maintain a positive and safe learning environment for all, both in the classroom and around the school site.

 We really hope that you will feel able to support us and your child in working towards our goal of being a ‘Rights Respecting School’.
-If you would like more information or if you would like to work as a parent/carer member of our ‘Rights Committee’ please come in and talk to Miss Vermeulen, our Year 6 teacher.
+If you would like more information or if you would like to work as a parent/carer member of our ‘Rights Committee’ please come in and talk to Mrs Smith, our Year 4 teacher.